Resize Text: |

 4. Submitting your complaint

-Once the SD has been duly endorsed, please scan it in colour and send us the following documents at smc@spb.gov.sg.
-You email submission should contain only two attachments in PDF format.
+Once the SD has been duly endorsed, please scan it in colour and send us the following documents at SMC_Complaints-StatDecl@spb.gov.sg.
+Please note this mailbox is only for submission of

 a) First attachment: An endorsed SD, complaint letter and supporting documents should be consolidated in one PDF file; and

-b) Second attachment: A completed and signed copy of the letter of acknowledgement form (see page 6)
+b) Second attachment: A completed and signed copy of the letter of acknowledgement form

 Please note that we will only be able to process your complaint when the above documents and information have been provided.
 SMC may reject any complaint or SD not made in compliance with the Singapore law or in accordance with its requirements